It’s a secret successful merchants know but rarely talk about. And for anybody outside the know, the costs of ignorance can be decimating.

 If a customer has ever abandoned your online store because the pair of shoes they want isn’t available or if you’ve ever been forced to sell outdated products for a small percentage of what they originally cost, there’s a good chance that it’s because of poor stock management.

 With an estimated $1.1 trillion of capital tied up in inventory, accounts receivable and accounts payable, you’d think companies would put more emphasis on this process.
 But incredibly, up to 43% of businesses don’t even track their inventory or use an outdated, manual process.

 What many of these “pen, paper and spreadsheet” businesses fail to realize is that stock management is not just an internal process for keeping track of your inventory—it directly affects your relationship with your customers.

 Too busy to crunch the numbers alone?

-If you’re looking for one-on-one guidance …
+If you’re not on Shopify Plus and want one-on-one guidance …

 Already on Shopify Plus?
 Take a look at the full partner directory (many of which will be highlighted below).

 The term stock management (also known as inventory management) refers to the process of determining how much inventory a company should have at any given time.

 Effective stock management is all about keeping the right balance between customer satisfaction and company profits.
 You want to make sure you have enough in-demand products to sell to your customers, without spending too much on getting those products into your customer’s hands.